-The Bank at times hedges selected interest rate exposures through interest rate swap contracts, which are linked to and adjust the interest rate sensitivity of specific financial instruments.
+The Bank may at its option hedge selected interest rate exposures through interest rate swap contracts, which are linked to and adjust the interest rate sensitivity of specific financial instruments.
 These hedges modify exposure to interest rate risk by converting fixed rate instruments to a floating rate, or vice versa.
 Any decrease in the value of these contracts is mitigated to an extent by a corresponding increase in the fair value of the deposit obligations being hedged under an effective hedge.